adamreeve/git_tutorial/index.rst

 the :file:`hello.py` file.
 Also run :command:`git status`.
 When you have conflicts in multiple files you can keep track of which conflicts have been resolved with the status command.
-Open that file in your editor and resolve the conflict.
+Open :file:`hello.py` in your editor and you will see conflict markers around the lines that have been changed on both the conflicting and merge_conflict branches.
+Edit the file to combine the two conflicting changes and remove the conflict markers.
 Then mark the conflict as resolved by adding the file to the staging area::

   git add hello.py